-- · do not reflect any cash capital expenditure requirements for the assets being depreciated and amortized that may have to be replaced in the future; - · do not reflect changes in, or cash requirements for, our working capital needs; - do not reflect the impact of certain cash charges resulting from matters we consider not to be indicative of our ongoing operations; - do not reflect the interest expense or the cash requirements necessary to service interest or principal payments on our debt; - do not reflect share-based compensation expense and other non-cash charges; and - exclude certain tax payments that may represent a reduction in cash available to us.
+- · do not reflect any cash capital expenditure requirements for the assets being depreciated and amortized that may have to be replaced in the future; - do not reflect changes in, or cash requirements for, our working capital needs; - do not reflect the impact of certain cash charges resulting from matters we consider not to be indicative of our ongoing operations; - · do not reflect the interest expense or the cash requirements necessary to service interest or principal payments on our debt; - · do not reflect share-based compensation expense and other non-cash charges; and - exclude certain tax payments that may represent a reduction in cash available to us.

 We calculate Organic Revenue Growth based on commissions and fees for the relevant period by excluding the first twelve months of commissions and fees generated from new Partners.
-Organic Revenue Growth is the change in Organic Revenue period-to-period, with prior period results adjusted for Organic Revenues that were excluded in the prior period because the relevant Partners had not yet reached the twelve-month owned mark, but which have reached the twelve-month owned mark in the current period.
+Organic Revenue Growth is the change in Organic Revenue period-to-period, with prior period results adjusted to include commissions and fees that were excluded from Organic Revenue in the prior period because the relevant Partners had not yet reached the twelve-month owned mark, but which have reached the twelve-month owned mark in the current period.
 For example, revenues from a Partner acquired on June 1, 2021 are excluded from Organic Revenue for 2021.
 However, after June 1, 2022, results from June 1, 2021 to December 31, 2021 for such Partners are compared to results from June 1, 2022 to December 31, 2022 for purposes of calculating Organic Revenue Growth in 2022.
 Organic Revenue Growth is a key metric used by management and our board of directors to assess our financial performance.
 We believe that Organic Revenue and Organic Revenue Growth are appropriate measures of operating performance as they allow investors to measure, analyze and compare growth in a meaningful and consistent manner.

 Adjusted Net Income is presented for the purpose of calculating Adjusted Diluted EPS.
 We define Adjusted Net Income as net income (loss) attributable to BRP Group, Inc. adjusted for depreciation, amortization, change in fair value of contingent consideration and certain items of income and expense, including share-based compensation expense, transaction-related expenses related to Partnerships, severance, and certain non-recurring costs that, in the opinion of management, significantly affect the period-over-period assessment of operating results, and the related tax effect of those adjustments.
+We believe that Adjusted Net Income is an appropriate measure of operating performance because it eliminates the impact of expenses that do not relate to business performance.